Milly Quezada: Later career

-In more recent years, Quezada has released music that collaborated with various artists such as Fefita la Grande, Maridalia Hernández, Gilberto Santa Rosa, Pavel Núñez, Héctor Acosta, the Ilegales, Romeo Santos, and Olga Tañón.
+In more recent years, Quezada has released music that collaborated with various artists such as Fefita la Grande, Maridalia Hernández, Gilberto Santa Rosa, Pavel Núñez, Héctor Acosta, Ilegales, Antony Santos, and Olga Tañón.
 Many of these collaborations were on her 2019 album, "Milly & Company".
 In 2020, Quezada released "Gracias A Ti", a song thanking frontline workers for their work during the COVID-19 pandemic after the deadly impact of the COVID-19 pandemic on healthcare workers.

+Since 2021, Quezada has served as a coach on The Voice Dominicana where her singer won in both seasons.

 In 2022, Quezada published her thirty-fifth release, Resistirá, with Chris Hierro, the son of singer Henry Hierro.
 On July 29, she released a remix of the song "Se Busca" with Alexandra, La Ross Maria, and Techy Fatule.
+In 2023, she released a single, "Llegasté" with Manny Cruz.

+In 2023, Quezada embarked on the "Viva La Reina" tour to honor her 45 years in the music industry.
+She performed at venues such as the Coca-Cola Music Hall in San Juan, Puerto Rico and Eduardo Brito National Theater in her native Santo Domingo.
+The San Juan show was produced by Miredys Santa Rosa, daughter of Gilberto Santa Rosa.

 Personal life

 Quezada married to Rafael Vázquez from 1976 until his death in 1996.
 He was also her manager.
-They had three kids, Miguel, Anthony and Rafael Jesús.
+They had three children, Miguel, Anthony and Rafael Jesús.

 Quezada was a close friend and protégé of singer, band leader and politician Johnny Ventura.
 After his death in 2021, Quezada frequently performed tributes to him in her concerts.
+She joined Ventura's son, Jandy, on a tribute album where she performed "La Agarradera".

 Awards and recognition

 The "Queen of Merengue" went on to be nominated and received multiple national and international awards in the Tropical Music genre such as, four Latin Grammy Awards to date; Premios Cassandra Awards in the Dominican Republic including the highest honor in her genre "Premio Soberano" in 1997.
 Billboard awards and Univision's Premio Lo Nuestro in 1998, ACE Awards in New York, "Tu Musica" award as well as "Premios Globo in NYC and in Barranquilla, Colombia various "Congo de Oro" awards during several annual Carnaval de Barranquilla tours performed.
 Her well known Carnaval Song "La Guacherna" written by Esther Forero, is recognized along with Barranquilla's Carnival by the coveted "Worldwide Cultural Heritage" issued by UNESCO.
-Milly's been recognized by both the Senate of Puerto Rico and the Dominican Republic as well as the Mayor's Office of New York City for her cultural contribution to the music of the Americas.
+Qwuezada been recognized by both the Senate of Puerto Rico and the Senate of the Dominican Republic as well as the Mayor of New York City for her cultural contribution to the music of the Americas.